 Many families have a dog as a beloved pet, but sometimes the families aren’t responsible owners.
 When they don’t take measures to keep their pet under control, the dog may bite and injure others.
 Dog attacks are scary—people rarely expect them to happen and it’s difficult to fight off a strong animal.
-If you or a loved one has been injured from a dog bite, our Peru dog bite lawyers from Schweickert Ganassin Krzak Rundio, LLP can help you get the justice you are seeking.
+If you or a loved one has been injured from a dog bite, our Peru dog bite lawyer from Schweickert Ganassin Krzak Rundio, LLP can help you get the justice you are seeking.

 We understand that it can be uncomfortable to file a dog bite claim, especially if the dog belongs to a family member or friend.
 You may be worried about damaging a relationship when the dog owner isn’t taking responsibility for what their dog did.
 However, a dog bite can cause significant injuries.

 When you’re seeking treatment, you may need to go to the hospital.
 About 1 in 5 people need medical attention after a dog bites them.
 Your treatment plan could require surgery or medicine in the future, which can mean you’ll be responsible for paying those hospital bills and expenses for continued care.
 You shouldn’t have to suffer from financial losses after a negligent owner’s dog attacks you or your child.

 You need to put your or your child’s priorities first.
 It’s not fair for you to be worrying about how you’re going to pay medical bills when the incident wasn’t your fault.
 But you should also not have to worry about another encounter with the dog or the dog biting someone else.
 That’s where our dog bite attorney steps in.
 Our firm will fight to protect your rights.

 Section 16 of Illinois dog bite law states if a dog attacks or injures a person without provocation and the person was lawfully at the location, then the dog’s owner is liable for the damages.